rosem2000/ETO5513-Assessment-1-Project-Proposal/ETO5513-Assessment-1-Project-proposal.md

 | 2019|   454730.0|      6729.11|    3699.89|   3636.46|       53.38|    -34.07|
 | 2020|   437946.9|      6479.78|    3672.94| -16783.05|     -249.32|    -26.95|
 | 2021|   437362.6|      6470.71|    3671.69|   -584.36|       -9.08|     -1.25|
+In Table \@ref(tab:create-table-of-burdens-over-time) above, it can be observed that behavioural risks are associated with the most deaths and YLLs from self-harm, with a total of 263,431 deaths and 17,806,633 YLLs reported from 1990 to 2021.
+Conversely, environmental and temperature-related risks appear to have **negative** values, suggesting a non-attributable relationship with self-harm-related burdens.

 ## Visualisations